TTitcombe/Model-Inversion-SplitNN/README.md

 unlike differential privacy,
 we aim to demonstrate that it can provide some protection against a model inversion attack.

-### Roadmap

-- [x] Proof of concept: show that the attack can be protected against
-    - Eyeball data being protected (i.e. no formal evaluation of privacy)
-    - Brief analysis of privacy/accuracy trade-off
-- [ ] Improve models
-    - Current models have large accuracy/privacy trade-off.
-Tune NoPeek and DP-SplitNN to improve performance
-- [ ] Explore limits
-    - [ ] Impact of dataset size
-    - [ ] Impact of dataset distribution
-    - [ ] Impact of model size
-    - [ ] Impact of architecture
-- [x] Integrate NoPeekNN
-    - NoPeekNN cannot defend against the attack on its own, but it has an effect similar to introducing more layers into the SplitNN (recreations from the attack get worse)
-- [ ] Formalise
-    - [ ] Evaluate privacy parameters
-    - [ ] Assess distribution of intermediate data
-    - [X] Evaluate privacy by measuring raw data/recreated data similarity
-- [ ] Redo with CIFAR10

 ## Get started